learnlatex/learnlatex.github.io/en/lesson-03.md

 <span
   class="summary">This lesson shows the basic structure of a LaTeX document, and how to build it into a PDF file, as well as the main special characters used to control LaTeX.</span>

-Our first LaTeX document is going to be very simple: the idea is to show you how a document looks and how to typeset it successfully.
+Your first LaTeX document is going to be very simple: the idea is to show you how a document looks and how to typeset it successfully.
 It is also your first chance to see [how to use the examples](help) here on `learnlatex.org`.

 If you are using a local LaTeX installation, in your editor create a new file called `first.tex`, and either copy–paste the text below or type it in.

 If you are using the online system, you can just click on the ‘LaTeX Online’ or ‘Open in Overleaf’ buttons in the example to try it out!

+<p
-We suggest you try out the online options even if you have set up LaTeX locally; this is a good chance to see how the different options work.
+  class="hint">We suggest you try out the online options even if you have set up LaTeX locally; this is a good chance to see how the different options work.</p>

 ```latex
 \documentclass{article}